Kensington Palace has belonged to Britain's royal family for more than 400 years, and has its share of ghosts.

-To many, any reservation of feeling was seen as disrespectful, an affront to Diana, who in life was dubbed "the People's Princess" because of the effortless way she connected with a country that often found the royals lacking in substance and relatability, even as she struggled to find solid footing in the family she had married into and then, in their eyes, crossed in myriad ways.
+To many, any reservation of feeling was seen as disrespectful, an affront to Diana, whom Prime Minister Tony Blair posthumously dubbed "the People's Princess" because of the effortless way she connected with seemingly everyone she came into contact with.

 The queen was in such disbelief that she mused out loud, "'Someone must have greased the brakes,'" royal biographer Ingrid Seward reported in her 2015 book The Queen's Speech: An Intimate Portrait of the Queen in Her Own Words.

 "He was absolutely distraught.
-He fell apart," Tina Brown, author of The Diana Chronicles, said in the 2017 TV documentary Diana: 7 Days That Shook the Windsors.
+He fell apart," Tina Brown, author of 2007's The Diana Chronicles, said in the 2017 TV documentary Diana: 7 Days That Shook the Windsors.
 "He knew, instantly, that this was going to be a terrible thing, that...he will be blamed, that they will be blamed, for the death of Diana."

 "They," meaning the royal family.

 "Our hearts go out to them.
 We are today a nation, in Britain, in a state of shock, in mourning, in grief that is so deeply painful for us."
 Blair paused.
 "She was a wonderful, and a warm, human being.
 Though her own life was often sadly touched by tragedy, she touched the lives of so many others, in Britain, throughout the world, with joy and with comfort.
 How many times should we remember her, in how many different ways?
 With the sick, the dying, with the children, with the needy—when with just a look, or a gesture that spoke so much more than words, she would reveal to all of us the depth of her compassion and her humanity.

-"You know how difficult things were for her from time to time, I'm sure we could only guess at, but the people everywhere—not just here in Britain, everywhere—they kept faith with Princess Diana.
-They liked her, they loved her, they regarded her as one of the people.
-She was the 'People's Princess.'
+"You know how difficult things were for her from time to time, I'm sure we could only guess at, but the people everywhere—not just here in Britain, everywhere—they kept faith with Princess Diana," Blair concluded.
+"They liked her, they loved her, they regarded her as one of the people.
+She was the People's Princess.
 And that's how she will stay, how she will remain, in our hearts and in our memories, forever."

 They had been officially separated since 1992 (the queen's "annus horribilis") and their divorce had just been finalized in 1996.
 In the process, Diana remained the Princess of Wales, but was no longer Her Royal Highness; she maintained her residence at Kensington Palace and access to the royal airplane and rooms at St. James's Palace for entertaining, while Charles resided primarily at Highgrove, his Gloucester estate.

 "One of the hardest things for a parent to have to do is tell your children that your other parent has died.
-How you deal with that, I don't know," Prince Harry reflected in the 2017 BBC documentary Diana, 7 Days, another of the numerous specials and retrospectives that marked the 20th anniversary of Diana's death last year, but one of few made with the cooperation of her immediate family.
+How you deal with that, I don't know," Harry reflected in the 2017 BBC documentary Diana, 7 Days, another of the numerous retrospectives that marked the 20th anniversary of Diana's death that year, but one of few made with the cooperation of her immediate family.
 "But he was there for us.
 He was the one out of two left.
 And he tried to do his best and to make sure that we were protected and looked after.
 But he was going through the same grieving process as well."